MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ## Getty vocabularies and external linking

-The DDR archive links extensively to **Getty Vocabularies**, a set of structured terminology maintained by the Getty Research Institute.
+The DDR Archive links extensively to **Getty Vocabularies**, a set of structured terminology maintained by the Getty Research Institute.
 These vocabularies provide stable URIs for concepts, ensuring our metadata uses the same terminology as institutions worldwide.

 ### Getty AAT (Art & Architecture Thesaurus)